 The minimum base salary levels for the Named Executive Officers are fixed in their respective employment agreements.
 The Compensation Committee determined the minimum base salaries in consultation with PwC in 2011, based upon the executives' salary level, present responsibilities, expectations with respect to future responsibilities and a comparison to peer group executive salaries.
-Increases of 3% were approved effective April 1, 2013 and January 1, 2014.
+Increases of 3% were approved effective April 1, 2013, January 1, 2014, and January 1, 2015 for all Named Executive Officers.
 The Compensation Committee selected the group of peer group companies on the advice of PwC.
 Compensation practices in the peer group were only one of the factors considered by the Compensation Committee.
 The base salaries of Dr. Paul, Ms. Lipcaman, and Messrs.
 Wunderlich and Vandoorn are denominated in euro, and the base salary of Mr. Zandman is denominated in Israeli shekels.
 A portion of the change in the salaries for these Named Executive Officers expressed in terms of U.S. dollars reflects the significant fluctuations of the dollar against the currencies of the home jurisdiction of these executives.